 In his article, he distinguished between leaders and managers: managers make what is work better and leaders make what is into something new.
 At the core of his work was the need for a vision for a leader to offer.
 His observations shed light on the kind of people congregations need as leaders to organize around the vision of the laity as today’s primary missionaries.

 Zaleznik’s work calls for rethinking the role of clergy in church life.
 Leaders need to manage and managers need to lead.
 However, when a congregation moves toward the vision of the members as the missionaries, the leader role is needed over the manager role.
 Constant dialogue about the vision will call for vigorous advocacy for the vision by the leader.
 On the one hand, the leader will override no one.
 Still, the leader must not derive the vision only from answers to “What kind of a congregation do we want?”
 Member mission is a given in baptism.

-Zaleznik’s work can be charted as on the next page.
+Zaleznik’s work can be charted as on the next page / below.
 Look it over.
 Then discuss: “How do our experiences in leading rather than managing reflect Zaleznik’s findings?”

 If you need to discuss more specifics of clergy leadership in member mission, see the pages that follow, “The leader’s role in helping the members to be missionaries.”
 To save time, concentrate on the elements in bold face.
 Then discuss: “Are you feeling swamped or challenged?
 If you like the vision, can you relax as you live with it and into it?”

-The leader’s role in helping the members to be missionaries
+The leader’s role is helping the members to be missionaries.

 Leadership is one of the gifts of the Holy Spirit.